West High School Alumni Association Bylaws

 Committees, standing or special, shall be appointed by the President as deemed necessary to conduct the work of the association.

 The President and/or Vice President shall be an ex officio member of all committees except the Nominating Committee.
-Committees may include, but are not limited to, Bylaws, Audit, Hall of Fame, Christmas Luncheon, Florida Reunion, Historian, Scholarship, Summer Picnic, Nominating, Publicity, Alumni Newsletter, Communications/Social Media, Fundraising, Golf Outing, Concessions, Memorabilia, Yearbooks, and Western Reunion.
+Committees may include, but are not limited to, Bylaws, Audit, Hall of Fame, Christmas Luncheon, Florida Reunion, Historian, Scholarship, Summer Picnic, Nominating, Publicity, Website, Alumni Newsletter, Communications/Social Media, Fundraising, Golf Outing, Concessions, Memorabilia, Yearbooks, and Western Reunion.

 Article VIII: Dissolution of the Association